All Episodes

 We're not there.

-Why do we ever they know how we feel.
+Why do we ever, they know how we feel.

 Why do we have to keep reminding them?

-But it's still gonna take your effort.
+But it's still going to take your effort.

-It's gonna require your involvement.
+It's going to require your involvement.

 And these guys all tell me it still works.